Houston Texas, USA Travel Guide

 Consider joining a flight deal service like Dollar Flight Club for alerts on discounted fares.

 Roads in Houston and throughout Texas are generally well-maintained.
-Safety concerns mainly relate to aggressive driving, high speeds, and distracted drivers on the freeways.
+Safety concerns mainly are connected to aggressive driving, high speeds, and distracted drivers on the freeways.
 Always drive defensively.
 Be extra cautious during rain, as heavy downpours can quickly lead to standing water and increased risk of hydroplaning.
 Flooding on roads is a serious hazard; never drive through standing water.

 Houston has a vast network of freeways, connecting all parts of the city and surrounding areas.